MikeTeddyOmondi/intasend-rs/README.md

 This projects aims to provide an SDK that will support Rust projects with the [IntaSend](https://intasend.com) payment gateway.

+> ⛔ Attention
+>
+> This project is still in its early stages of development.
+Breaking changes may be introduced, and stability is not guaranteed.
+Do not use in production until stability is achieved and be prepared for potential issues or changes in the future.

 ## Installation

 ```shell